wpbt/PHPLanguage/README.md

 ## Some Basic Insights

 - A computer program is a set of instruction to do a specific task.
-E.g.: process file, read database, process form, etc.
+E.g.: process file, connect to database, process form, etc.
 - We combine smaller pieces in programs to solve complex problems.
 So, always create smaller chunks of tasks and connect them later to perform much complex tasks.
 - A programming language is designed with some specific problem solving capability in mind.
 Don't be picky!
 Just choose the right tool to fix the problem.
 - In programming, it's impossible to remember everything.